Doel Nuclear Power Station: Double containment

 Nuclear plants are designed with multiple physical barriers to prevent fission products escaping into the environment.
-In the case of a pressurized water reactor there are three barriers: the fuel cladding which surround the fuel pallets, the primary circuit which houses the fuel rods and finally the containment building in which the primary circuit is built.
+In the case of a pressurized water reactor there are three barriers: the fuel cladding which surround the fuel pellets, the primary circuit which houses the fuel rods and finally the containment building in which the primary circuit is built.
 In Belgium it was decided to add an extra double containment barrier.
 The primary containment, a steel sphere in Doel 1 and 2 and a pre-stressed concrete cylinder with steel liner in Doel 3 and 4, is surrounded by a secondary containment made of 1.2 to 1.3 m thick reinforced concrete.
 The space between both containments is kept at sub-atmospheric pressure and filters are used to filter potential leaks of the primary containment.

 Filtered containment venting system

 In answer to a question of die Grünen in the Bundestag, the German parliament, the German government replied that the Belgian nuclear power plants do not have filtered containment venting systems installed.
 In German nuclear reactors these were already built in after the Chernobyl disaster in 1986.
 Other countries followed this example, latest after the Fukushima nuclear disaster.
 This kind of system allows for the containment pressure to be relieved in the event of a severe accident.
 The non-condensible gases that cause pressure within containment to rise are released through a stack (or chimney) via a filtration system that removes large quantities of fission products from the effluent.

 As part of the stress tests following the Fukushima incident, this issue had already been identified to be included in the stress-test action plan (BEST).
 Construction of containment filter venting systems at Doel 3 and 4 was completed in 2017, with Doel 1 and 2 scheduled to be operational in 2020.